 This is a really good-value pass that gives you seven days of access to Kansai, Okayama, Kurashiki, Takamatsu, Hiroshima, Miyajima (sea shrine!), Tottori, Matsue and Hakata (all the way down in Fukuoka).
 It includes rides on the ultra-fancy Shinkansen and the JR Miyajima Ferry.
 At ¥23,000 or half that for kids, it’s a steal.
 More info.

 Hiroshima is a must-see for its Peace Memorial (of which the bombed dome in the photo below is an iconic part), while Miyajima is renowned for its unique take on “holy water”) and Tottori has giant sand dunes (as well as decent snowboarding options in the winter months), as well as the shallot-like root they are forever punting, rakkyo.
 Grab some after an obligatory camel ride in this quirky little prefecture.
 And of course, Fukuoka is a laid-back coastal city that will give you a taste of Japan’s southern climes, as well as a ferry across to South Korea, if you so desire.

 A fairly new addition to the collection of JR West passes, the Setouchi Area Pass is like a mini version of the Sanyo-San’in Area Pass, allowing five days of travel around Osaka, Okayama, Hiroshima and Fukuoka (basically cutting out the Tottori, Matsue and surrounding bits, as well as the broader Kansai area).
 It gives you access to the art island of Naoshima, as well as Shodoshima, Matsuyama and the Dogo Onsen area of Shikoku.
-At ¥17,000, it’s only worthwhile if your travel is very specifically focused on these areas; if not, it’s recommended to rather go for something broader.
+At ¥17,310, it’s only worthwhile if your travel is very specifically focused on these areas; if not, we recommend you go for a pass with broader range instead.